Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Every valley shall be exalted And every mountain and hill brought low; The crooked places shall be made straight And the rough places smooth . . .

 — Isaiah 40:4

 Premature babies' brains are smooth when they are born.
 They develop grooves as they grow, learn, and begin to make associations with various things, relationships, and experiences.
 This process continues throughout our lives.
 Our brains start to make valleys or grooves and mountains formed by thought patterns.
-These can be for good or for bad.
-God is saying that he will correct the places that aren't right and remap our minds.
+These can be for good or for evil.
+God says that he will correct the places that aren't right and remap our minds.

 Listen, O daughter, Consider and incline your ear; Forget your own people also, and your father’s house; So the King will greatly desire your beauty; Because He is your Lord, worship Him.

 — Psalm 45:10-11